50+ Common (& Not So Common) Literary Devices for 2024

 Example of Suspense

-One of the most intense, anxiety-inducing examples of suspense is the famous (or should I say infamous?) shower scene in Hitchcock’s Psycho kept watchers curling their toes for 45 seconds while the innocent-and-soon-to-be-dead Marion takes a shower with a killer lurking in the background.
+One of the most intense, anxiety-inducing examples of suspense is the famous (or should I say infamous?) shower scene in Hitchcock’s Psycho that kept watchers curling their toes for 45 seconds while the innocent-and-soon-to-be-dead Marion takes a shower with a killer lurking in the background.

 49. Symbolism

-Symbolism.
-A favorite device of literature teachers everywhere.
-Symbolism is, of course, when writers use symbols (images, objects, etc.) to represent bigger, deeper ideas, qualities, and so on.
+Symbolism is when writers use symbols (images, objects, etc.) to represent bigger, deeper ideas, qualities, and so on.

 Example of Symbolism

-Harry Potter’s lightning scar, the Ring of Doom from the eponymous Lord of the Rings, the Mockingjay from Hunger Games… there are examples of symbolism everywhere you look!
+Harry Potter’s lightning scar, the Ring of Doom from the eponymous Lord of the Rings, the Mockingjay from Hunger Games… there are examples of symbolism everywhere you look.

 50. Synecdoche

 A synecdoche is a literary device where a part stands in for the whole, or vice versa.
-It is not to be confused with metonymy, which is when something represents a related concept.
-(See the earlier example for metonymy.)
+It is not to be confused with metonymy, which is when something represents a related term.

 Example of Synecdoche

-In Julius Caesar, Mark Antony asks his “Friends, Romans, countrymen” to “lend [him] their ears.”
 Thankfully, his audience recognized this metonymy and did not interpret the literal meaning of Antony’s words.
 Otherwise, we would have a very different play on our hands.

 51. Tautology